This post may contain affiliate links. Please read our disclosure policy.

 • In a large saucepan heat butter until melted.

-• Add the onions and celery and saute over medium heat for 6-8 minutes or until softened.
+• Add the onions and celery and saute over medium heat for 4-5 minutes, add the thyme, sage and salt.
+Saute an additional 2-3 minutes, until the vegetables are softened.

-• Turn off the heat, add the croutons or bread and fluff with a fork gently (make sure not to over-stir the mixture or it will become mushy).
+• To a large bowl, add the croutons, sauteed vegetables, and chicken stock.
+Fluff the mixture with a fork gently (make sure not to over-stir the mixture or it will become mushy).

 • Transfer to a baking dish and bake for 30 minutes or until top is golden brown.